- Tenurable teaching and research appointment

 Full details of the position responsibilities and the selection criteria are outlined in the position description.
 In preparing your application you are asked to demonstrate clearly that you meet the selection criteria.
-You are encouraged to supply a curriculum vitae or academic portfolio in support of your application.
+You are encouraged to supply a curriculum vitae and an academic portfolio in support of your application.

 This position is open to international applicants.

-Please see the position description prior to applying: Position Description - Associate Professor in Human Performance.pdf
+Please see the position description prior to applying: Lecturer in Terrestrial Biodiversity.pdf

 Our commitment to inclusion and diversity